 Whilst working with a number of organisations across industry sectors such as building materials, buying groups and wholesale and distribution, we have seen a large variety of very complex supplier rebates and trading agreements.
-These very often involve incredibly complicated performance-based calculations with seemingly endless permutations, and on top of that agreements are subject to periodic review and change.
+These very often involve incredibly complicated performance-based calculations with seemingly endless permutations, and on top of that rebate agreements are subject to periodic review and change.

 In the building materials sector for example, there are further complications when you factor in multiple SKUs — tons/bags of cement, different lengths of timber etc.

-While some companies manage the rebate process effectively, for the vast majority of organisations keeping track of all the information needed in order to make rebate claims is still very much a manual process.
-This lack of automation leads at best to time delays and at worst to errors and missed claims.
+While some companies manage the rebate accounting process effectively, for the vast majority of organisations keeping track of all the information needed in order to make rebate claims is still very much a manual accounting process.
+This lack of automation leads at best to time delays and at worst to errors and missed rebate claims.
 Owing to the size of margins, the smallest miscalculation could have dire financial consequences.

 - Stop relying on spreadsheets and manual processes.

 If your business only deals with a relatively small number of complex trading agreements, spreadsheets may be a viable option.
 But as the volume and complexity of deals increases, the possibility for error surges exponentially.
 The more data that is dealt with manually, the more chaotic it becomes, posing significant financial risks to your profitability.